tom-seddon/beeblink/docs/fs.md

 Unzip the server zip file somewhere on your PC.

-If using the Tube serial device, run it just like this from the command line; if using the experimental UPURS support, see [the UPURS notes](./upurs.md) for advice about additional command line parameters you may need to supply.
+If using the Tube serial device, run it just like this from the command line; if using a UPURS cable, see
+[the UPURS notes](./upurs.md) for advice about additional command line parameters you may need to supply.